-Kevin Burke is Managing Director and Global Head of Investor Solutions at Barclays.
-He is a member of the Sales Management Committee, with over 20 years experience in the Asia region.
+Prior to joining Deutsche Bank, Kevin Burke was Managing Director and Global Head of Investor Solutions at Barclays.
+He was also a member of the Sales Management Committee, with over 20 years’ experience in the Asia region.

 Mr. Burke holds a BSc in Toxicology and Pharmacology with First Class Honours from the School of Pharmacy, University of London and an MSc in Management from Oxford University.

 He is a keen supporter of the Arts and is involved in a number of charities including : Quintessentially Foundation Trustee, UK Advisory Board Member for Room to Read, Production Circle Partner for the Old Vic, Patron of the Almeida Theatre & the Princes Trust, Member of the BAFTA Academy Circle.